 Unfortunately, Health Link is not currently available statewide.
-However, it is available in 25 counties within the state, which includes Wayne County, Macomb County, all of the counties in the Upper Peninsula, and some of the Southwest counties.
+However, it is available in 25 counties within the state.
+These include Barry, Berrien, Branch, Calhoun, Cass, Kalamazoo, Macomb, St. Joseph, Van Buren, Wayne and any county in the Upper Peninsula.

 Being over the income or asset limit does not automatically disqualify one from Medicaid.
 However, in instances such as these, consulting a professional Medicaid planner is highly advised.
 Learn more here.

-All benefits that are covered by Medicaid and Medicare Parts A, B, and D are covered by MI Health Link, and include the following supports and services.
-Make note, benefits may vary slightly based on one’s health care plan.
+All benefits that are covered by Medicaid and Medicare Parts A, B, and D are covered by MI Health Link.
+Benefits and services specific to the MI Health Link HCBS Waiver include the following:

 One must be enrolled in both Medicaid and Medicare to be eligible for MI Health Link.
-If one is not enrolled in Medicaid, he or she should contact the local MDHHS County office.
-One can click here for a list of offices.
+If one is not enrolled in Medicaid, they should contact their local Health and Human Resources county office.
+Click here for a list of offices.
 For information about enrolling in Medicare, click here.

-To learn more about the MI Health Link program, click here.
-In most cases, eligible applicants will receive a letter from Michigan ENROLLS instructing them how to enroll in this program.
-Often times, individuals are passively enrolled, as they don’t contact Michigan ENROLLS to opt out of the program within 60 days of receipt of the letter.
-However, individuals may also choose to actively enroll in the program and choose their health plan, or they can opt out of the program completely.
+In most cases, eligible applicants will receive a letter from Michigan ENROLLS instructing them on how to enroll in this program.
+Often times, individuals are passively enrolled when they don’t contact Michigan ENROLLS to opt out of the program within 60 days of receipt of the letter.
+However, individuals may also choose to actively enroll in the program and choose their health plan.
+Or they can opt out of the program completely.
 One can also call MI ENROLLS at 800-975-7630 to enroll in this program.

 Learn more about the MI Health Link program here.